jreiche/aeo_radar/3_2_Sentinel_1_multitemporal_RGB_generation.md

 // Print the multitemporal image to the console print('Multitemporal Sentinel-1 VV image: ', s1VV_multitemporal)
 ```
-Look at the printed result in the console and see that now there are three bands in one image of the first quantile median composites of 2018, 2019 and 2020 (Fig. 2).
+Look at the printed result of the multiband image containing the first quantile median composites of 2018, 2019 and 2020 (Fig. 2).

 ![fig](/figures/figure_09.png)
 <sub>Figure 2.
 Multiband image of the first quantile median composites of 2018, 2019 and 2020. </sub>